 2.3.
 Data on administrative regions

-For Lithuania, Norway and Sweden, data on counties was derived from the GADM database of Global Administrative Areas ( GADM, 2020 ).For Estonia, data on counties was derived from the Estonian Geoportal ( Estonian Land Board, 2021 ).For Finland, data on the Centres for Economic Development, Transport and the Environment of Finland was derived from Statistics Finland ( Statistics Finland, 2022 ).
+For Lithuania, Norway and Sweden, data on counties was derived from the GADM database of Global Administrative Areas ( GADM, 2020 ).For Estonia, data on counties was derived from the Estonian Geoportal ( Estonian Land Board, 2021 ).For Finland, data on the Centres for Economic Development, Transport and the Environment of Finland and on the Regions were derived from Statistics Finland ( Statistics Finland, 2025a; 2025b ).
+The data on the Regions was further modified to match Economic Development Centres in Finland.
 All data on administrative regions was derived in a shapefile format.
 For all data the map projection was converted into ‘Lambert Azimuthal Equal Area’, and the coordinate system to ‘ETRS89-extended LAEA Europe’.

 3. Spatial resolution